Deepita333/Spam_Detection/README.md

 # Spam_Detection
-A ml model based on binary classification that classifies your email as spam and ham (not spam).
+A ml model based on binary classification and uses random forest algorithm that classifies your email as spam and ham (not spam).
 A ml model based on binary classification to classify the emails into two categories as spam and not spam(ham)✉️ Dataset used is -https://www.kaggle.com/code/ardava/spam-email-classification-using-random-forest🔗 Have added comments in the project to help you understand it one step at a time😁
 ```